seven1m/onebody/INSTALL.md

 Try this on your <span style="color:green;">Workstation</span>:

-    git fetch origin --tags && git checkout stable cap deploy:migrations
+    git fetch origin --tags && git checkout stable
+    # update your config/deploy.rb to add the RVM setup at the bottom
+    cap deploy:migrations

 If you get an error about missing `copy.rb`, see the related note in the "Troubleshooting" section below.